isaaclyman/ttrpg-guide/README.md

 ## To add

 The following are crowdsourced suggestions.
 If you've played any of them, please help me add them to the list.
-If any are already present (e.g. a less famous property under a system that's already in the list), please let me know so I can check it off.
+If any are already present (e.g. a less famous property under a system that's already listed), please let me know so I can check it off.
+And if any aren't notable enough to include, please let me know about that as well.

 - Midgard
 - The Dark Eye